Mission & Vision

 No. We do receive an annual grant from the State of New York – I Love New York for the purposes of promotion.
 We match that grant in full in order to produce materials that "display" the entire county.
 Most of the grant money goes to: internet marketing, trade show and personal sales, and publication development.
-That money is also used to respond to consumer inquiries through the 877 # and other lead generation.

 Do you have a strategic plan?

 Yes.
 Tourism is big business in Ontario County, and just as any business does we have a focus on key objectives that will help us achieve our goals of heads in beds – and revenue generation for Ontario County.
 We are actually on our third strategic plan and the copy of the current one is located within this industry site.

 How do I get involved with your organization?

 Let us know that you want to get involved.
 We have some committees that work collectively toward our strategic objectives.
 This is a great way to get involved initially.
 Another way is to simply make sure you're on our mailing list and you respond to all the opportunities that we offer.
 You're on this partner's site, so this is a great start for involvement.